 Defending Clients Against Conspiracy Charges

-Because conspiracy charges can be difficult for a prosecutor to prove, a Chandler criminal defense lawyer has many opportunities to create reasonable doubt concerning the case.
-The most direct defense option involves disputing whether there was a true agreement to commit a crime.
+Because conspiracy charges can be complex for a prosecutor to prove, a Chandler criminal defense lawyer has many opportunities to create a reasonable doubt concerning the case.
+The most direct defense option involves disputing whether there was a valid agreement to commit a crime.
 Furthermore, a defense attorney could challenge the legality of police work and the police investigation that led to the discovery of this alleged evidence.

-The law also allows accused members of a conspiracy to raise a defense stating that they renounced the agreement, meaning the involved individuals announced they were not going to commit the act.
-Under AZ Rev. Stat. § 13-1005, renunciation may be applicable when a defendant gave timely warning to law enforcement concerning the agreement or took other reasonable steps to prevent the criminal act.
+The law also allows accused members of a conspiracy to raise a defense stating that they renounced the agreement, meaning the involved individuals announced they would not commit the act.
+Under AZ Rev. Stat. § 13-1005, renunciation may be applicable when a defendant gave a timely warning to law enforcement concerning the agreement or took other reasonable steps to prevent the criminal act.

 Give a Chandler Conspiracy Attorney a Call Today